Hosta virus X: Signs and symptoms

 A hosta may no longer express symptoms of the virus when it grows back in the Spring, even though it may have shown symptoms in a previous year.
 Nonetheless, the plant should still be considered infected with HVX.

-A hosta infected with the virus may be asymptomatic.
-Some plants in a study conducted by Dr. Lockhart at The University of Minnesota did not show symptoms for up to 3 years after testing positive for the virus.
+A hosta infected with the virus may also be asymptomatic.
+Some plants in a study conducted by Dr. Lockhart at the University of Minnesota did not show symptoms for up to 3 years after testing positive for the virus.

 Control

+The primary concern with HVX is its ability to spread prolifically.
 Once a hosta plant is infected, it will be infected for the rest of its life.
 Any plant suspected of being infected should be burned if it is legal to do so.
 If it is not, then it should be tossed in the garbage, but infected hosta plants should never be composted.
 If any plant in a batch shows symptoms, the entire batch should be considered infected and be destroyed.
-Once a plant has been removed, the spot occupied by the hosta should be left empty for a long time to prevent the spread of the virus to a plant that replaces it.

-The virus primarily spreads through infected sap, so dividing or cutting multiple plants with hands or the same tool can spread the virus.
-Handling the roots also spreads it easily.
-Animals that eat the plants may also spread the virus through sap by eating from an infected plant and then eating from an uninfected plant, though this has not been proven.
-Other as yet unidentified vectors may exist.
+The virus primarily spreads through infected sap, so dividing or cutting multiple plants by hand or with the same tool can spread the virus.
+Handling the roots also spreads the virus easily.
+Animals may also spread the virus through the sap by eating from an infected plant and then eating from an uninfected plant, though this has not been proven.
+Other unidentified vectors may exist.

-People who wish to buy hostas may request proof from the seller that the Hosta is HVX-free before purchase.
-After purchase, even if test results come back negative for HVX, suspect hostas should be quarantined for a year or more away from other hostas and be observed to see if they present any symptoms.
+People who wish to buy hostas may request proof from the seller that the hosta is HVX-free before purchase.
+After purchase, even if test results come back negative for HVX, hostas suspected of being infected should be quarantined for a year or more away from other hostas and be observed to see if it presents any symptoms.